symbol/symbol-docs/source/concepts/harvesting.rst

 Delegated harvesting
 ********************

-An eligible account may also delegate its importance score to a :ref:`remote node <delegated-harvesting>` for harvesting.
+An eligible account may also to a node running local harvesting.

-Delegated harvesting enables an account to use a **proxy private key** that can be shared with a node securely.
+Delegated harvesting enables an eligible account to delegate its importance score to **proxy private key**.
+This private key can be shared securely with a node that it's running local harvesting.

-In other words, you can use the importance score of your account to create new blocks without running a node.
+In other words, delegated harvesting permits using the importance score of an account to create new blocks and receive block rewards without running a node.

 .. figure:: ../resources/images/diagrams/delegated-harvesting.png
     :align: center